 I went off to Edinburgh University to study law where I experienced a culture shock of epic proportions and where an exuberant writing style was most definitely frowned upon.
 As a newly qualified solicitor I started doing Family and Criminal law and wound up back in my home town of Dumfries.
 Marriage, two kids and a dog followed and my dreams of becoming a writer began to drift away under the twin onslaught of family life and work.
 It was when I was expecting my daughter that I saw an advert in the local paper by Border TV for a short film script.
 Those selected would attend a weekend course with amongst others, the great Peter Mullen!
 I was lucky enough to obtain a place and the flame was reignited.

 After a few years of writing drama, I decided to embark on a crime novel.
 That novel was ‘Dead Man’s Prayer.’
 A few agents expressed interest but nothing came to fruition.
 I put it away for a few years while I trained as a hypnotherapist then decided to give it one major rewrite and send it out again before starting something new.
 I had just completed the rewrite when I heard that Killer Reads, Harper Collins, were open for submissions.
 I fired it off, thinking nothing of it.
 Two weeks later I was holding a publishing contract.
+I have now completed my fourth novel.
 So, the moral of the story is, don’t give up on your dreams!

-When I’m not writing or working, I like walking my two Retrievers, Poppy and Rosie, in one of our lovely forests.
+When I’m not writing or working, I like pottering along the beach or going for a walk in the woods.
 I also enjoy going to the gym which is a strange madness that has descended upon me in the last few years…